-The Graduate Intern for Ministry and Service is a 12-month 30-hour/week position that promotes developmental and professional learning while pursuing a graduate degree.
-Serving to support the work of the Center for Ministry and Service, the Center for Inclusive Excellence, and the Division of Student Affairs, the Graduate Intern will focus on student engagement in the areas of spirituality, service learning, and religious experience in partnership with members of the Regis community.
-As a live-on staff member, the Graduate Intern will have a number of Residence Life responsibilities.
+The Graduate Intern for Ministry and Service is a 12-month 30 hour/week position that promotes developmental and professional learning while pursuing a graduate degree.
+Serving to support the work of the Center for Ministry and Service, the Office of Diversity and Inclusion, and the Division of Student Affairs, the Graduate Intern will focus on student engagement in the areas of spirituality, service learning, and religious experience in partnership with members of the Center staff and the Director of Diversity and Inclusion.
+In addition, as a live-on staff member, the Graduate Intern will have a number of Residence Life responsibilities.

-Assist in the coordination of the Center’s local community service and service-learning programming under the supervision of the Director for Ministry and Service.
+Assist in the coordination of the Center’s local community service and service-learning programming under the supervision of the Assistant Director for Ministry and Service

-Initiate and coordinate a variety of ongoing and episodic service and civic engagement opportunities in partnership with community partners, the Center team, and other programs, offices, students, faculty, and staff.
+Show discretion by initiating and coordinating a variety of ongoing and episodic service and civic engagement opportunities in partnership with community partners, the Center team, and other programs, offices, and students, faculty, and staff

-Establish systems and processes that will ensure that all participants are prepared for service, including team development, cultural awareness/understanding, and reflection/learning activities
+Establish systems and processes that will ensure that all participants are prepared for service, to include team development, cultural awareness/understanding, and reflection/learning activities.

-Develop a comprehensive outreach and recruiting strategy with a plan for developing promotional materials, utilizing social media, and coordinating information sessions.
+Develop comprehensive outreach and recruiting strategy through the development of promotional materials, utilizing social media, and coordinating information sessions

-Work with the Center team to develop student-centered initiatives and co-curricular programming designed to incorporate spirituality and interreligious experience into the various dimensions of campus life, including the residence halls.
+Work with the Center team to develop student-centered intitiaves and co-curricular programming designed to incorporate spirituality and interreligious experience into the various dimensions of campus life, including the residence halls